Nditah/node-graphql-lesson-03/README.md

   }

   type Query {
+    enrollment: [Student!]
-    enrollment: [Student!]!
+    students: [Student!]!
     student(id: ID!): Student
   }

   type Mutation {
-    registerStudent(email: String!, fullName: String!): Student!
-    enroll(id: ID!): Student
+    registerStudent(email: String!, fullName: String!, dept: String): Student! enroll(id: ID!): Student
   }
 `
+module.exports = {
+  typeDefs,
+}
 ```

 Here you define the GraphQL schema using the **gql** [tagged template](https://www.apollographql.com/docs/apollo-server/api/apollo-server/#gql).
 A schema is a collection of type definitions (hence **typeDefs**) that together define the shape of queries that can be executed against your API.
 This will convert the GraphQL schema string into the format that Apollo expects.
+Node the **!** sign on **id: ID!** for example.
+It means _id_ of type _ID_ cannot be null.
+Read more from [here](https://www.apollographql.com/docs/apollo-server/schema/schema/).

 The schema introduces three types:

-- **_Student_**: Defines the type for a student in your blogging app and contains four fields where each field is followed by its type, for example, _String_.
+- **_Student_**: Defines the type for a student in your college app and contains four fields where each field is followed by its type, for example, _String_.

 - **_Query_**: Defines the _enrollment_ query which returns multiple _students_ as denoted by the square brackets and the *student* query which accepts a single argument and returns a single *Student*.